A1Liu/a1liu.github.io/src/_collections/_docs/2019-03-22-declarative-language-plan.md

 ## Summary
-1. The current system can be best optimized by **streamlining the communication channel between the registrar and the individual departments with which it must communicate.** The status quo currently requires human validation/clarification to ensure that the information in the database agrees with the departments' intentions.
-Clarification often is slow, because email correspondence in general is slow.
+1. The current system can be best optimized by **streamlining the communication channel between the registrar and the individual departments with which it must communicate.** We currently need to use human validation/clarification to ensure that the information in the database agrees with the departments' intentions.
 Standardizing the language used to describe course prerequisites could reduce ambiguity and thus the rate at which clarification is required.
 2. If standardized, the same communications that departments have with the registrar